Trump calls on Americans to cease hoarding food, supplies

 Chad Wolf, the acting secretary of Homeland Security, acknowledged that many travelers were facing “unacceptable” long lines as they waited to be screened at U.S. airports this weekend.
 He said average wait time for screening was down to 30 minutes at most airports, but the problem had not been fixed for those arriving at Chicago’s O’Hare International Airport.

+Pence said the federal government on Monday will release updated guidance concerning restaurants, bars and other establishments.
+California and Illinois are among jurisdictions that have ordered restaurants and bars to close to help slow the spread of the virus.

+Asked whether restaurants and bars around the nation should close for the time being, Fauci said he wanted to wait for the guidance to come but allowed, “That could be.”

-Expanded protocols were on the way to protect the president and his staff.
-Starting Monday, those who enter the White House complex will have their temperatures taken, according to a person familiar with the matter who spoke on condition of anonymity to discuss protocols not yet announced.
+Expanded protocols were also on the way to protect the president and his staff.
+Starting Monday, those who enter the White House complex will have their temperatures taken.

-House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
-It included sick pay and other resources and was pending in Senate.
+House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans with sick pay and other resources and was pending in Senate.

 “We have already begun work to develop a third emergency response package,” Pelosi wrote in a letter to colleagues.